chengniedotcom/chengniedotcom.github.io/_pages/research.md

 ---------------------------

 - Jiang Z, Rai A, Sun H, Nie C, Hu Y (2022).
 How Online Information Influences Offline Transactions: Insights from Digital Real Estate Platforms.
-Submitted for the third round review at _Information Systems Research_
+Revising for the fourth round review at _Information Systems Research_

 - Nie C, Zheng Z (Eric), Sarkar S (2022).
 Firm Competitive Structure and Consumer Reaction in Search Advertising.
 Revising for the third round review at _Journal of the Association for Information Systems_